 You control a port by having a settlement or city on one of the outer port symbols.
 You have two options, it is either a general port or a resource specific one.
 Marked with a “?” the general spaces let you change any 3 resources for anyone instead of 4.
 The resource-specific one lets you trade 2 of that resource for any one other resource.
 The ports are accessed by two different spaces each, you only need one of them.

 There are two very important bonus achievements that really help with victory points and only one player can claim.
 They can change hands.
 Say someone gets 5 roads to earn the longest road, well if someone beats them and gets 6 they take it over until someone else gets 7.

 LONGEST ROAD – Whoever has the longest running road segment, as long as it is at least five, gets a bonus two victory points.
 It has to be continuous and all in one line, they can’t split off and go in multiple different directions.

 LARGEST ARMY – Whoever plays the most knight development cards, as long as it is at least three, gets a bonus two victory points.

 HOW TO PLAY SETTLERS OF CATAN – IMPORTANT THINGS TO NOTE

 The Knight card is the only thing that can be played before the initial dice role.

 There are several expansions to Settlers of Catan.
 The main one is just a board extension that lets you play with 5 – 6 players instead of 3 – 4 but there are also things with fish, camels and all sorts of interesting twists.

-I hope now you can say you have mastered How To Play Settlers of Catan Board Game.
+We hope now you can say you have mastered how to play Settlers of Catan.
 This game is addicting and spreads fast.
 Show three people and next thing you know they will be showing three of their friends.
 People really love this one.